Euler systems for Hilbert modular surfaces

 \begin{theorem} If $\cF$ is an ordinary eigenform, then for any $m \ge 1$ coprime to $p$, and any $c > 1$ coprime to $6pm\Nm_{F/\QQ}(\fN)$, there exists a class

 such that, for every $0 \le j \le \min(k, k')$ and $r \ge 0$, the image of $\cAF^{\cF}_{m, a}$ in $H^1(\ZZ[\mu_{mp^r}, \tfrac{1}{mp\Nm_{F/\QQ}(\fN)}], M_{L_v}(\cF)^*(-j))$ is given by

 \end{theorem}

-\begin{proof} Since $\cF$ is ordinary, the projection map $\pr_{\cF}$ factors through the ordinary projector $e'_{\ord}$.
+\begin{proof} Since $\cF$ is ordinary, the projection map $\pr_{\cF}$ factors through the ordinary projector $e'_{\ord}$ of Definition \ref{def:eord}.
 We can therefore apply Theorem \ref{thm:iwasawaelt}, which shows that the images of the $\Lambda$-adic Asai--Flach classes for different $j$ under the ordinary projector are interpolated by an Iwasawa cohomology class.
-We define $\cAF^{\cF}_{m, a}$ to be the image of this class under $\pr_{\cF}$; the defining propert of the class in Theorem \ref{thm:iwasawaelt} gives the stated interpolation formula. \end{proof}
+We define $\cAF^{\cF}_{m, a}$ to be the image of this class under $\pr_{\cF}$; the defining property of the class in Theorem \ref{thm:iwasawaelt} gives the stated interpolation formula. \end{proof}